Mississippi State vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Mississippi State has combined with its opponents to score more than 51 points in four of six games this season.
+- Mississippi State's games this season have gone over 51 points four of six times.

-- In 50% of Vanderbilt's games this season (3/6), the teams combined to score more than Saturday's over/under of 51.
+- So far this season, 50% of Vanderbilt's games (3/6) have had more combined points than Saturday's total of 51.

-- The two teams combine to average 39 points per game, 12 less than the over/under in this contest.
+- The two teams combine to average 39 points per game, 12 less than the total in this contest.

-- The 63 points per game these two squads have allowed to opponents this season are 12 more than the 51 over/under in this contest.
+- These two squads surrender a combined 63 points per game, 12 more than this contest's over/under.

 - Bulldogs games this season feature an average total of 55.3 points, a number 4.3 points higher than Saturday's over/under.